Simple Harmonic Motion in a Spring-Mass System

 Figure 3.
 The period of a sine wave.

 Since the phone's position is periodic, its velocity (change in position over time) and acceleration (change in velocity over time) are also periodic.
 This means that if you can measure and graph them over time, you will also see a sine wave, and can determine the period from that sine wave.
 This is convenient because we can measure acceleration with a device called an accelerometer.
 Accelerometers are built in to most smartphones and video game controllers to allow motion control.
-Google's Science Journal is an app for your phone that allows you to record data using the phone's accelerometer.
-To learn how to measure acceleration and how to record data with the app, you can review the relevant tutorials on this Science Journal tutorial page.
-Then think about how you could do this experiment using a phone, instead of a stopwatch, to measure the spring's period of oscillation:
+Sensor apps such as phyphox allow you to record data using the phone's accelerometer.
+Based on this information, think about how you could do this experiment using a phone equipped with a sensor app, instead of a stopwatch, to measure the spring's period of oscillation:

 - Figure out a way to hang your phone from a spring (Figure 4).
 Materials like rubber bands, paper clips, tape, and string could all be useful.
 Try to make sure your phone stays vertical, without wobbling or tipping side-to-side.

 - The phone adds a lot of weight to the spring.
 You will need to include the weight of the phone in your calculations.
 Make sure you have a spring that is stiff enough to support the weight of your phone, in addition to the weights you use for the experiment.
 If you hold one end of the spring in your hand then release the phone, the phone should not hit the ground.
 If a mini Slinky is not stiff enough to support the weight of your phone, get a stiffer spring from a hardware store.

 Figure 4.
 Phone attached to spring using a rubber band and paper clip.